ibalampanis/ai-ethics/guide.md

 ### Autonomous Weapons
 The development of autonomous weapons powered by AI raises serious ethical questions about the delegation of lethal decision-making to machines.
 Concerns include the potential for unintended consequences, civilian harm, and the erosion of moral responsibility in warfare.

+### Algorithmic Transparency
+The frequent lack of transparency in algorithmic design, creates major concerns when it comes to the interests and the motives of the creators.
+The development of AI by various companies often contains the danger of system manipulation, in order to address external motives.
+This could potentially lead to incidents of discrimination, or inability to mitigate bias.

 ## Ethical Principles for AI Development

 ### Fairness and Equity